alemart/surgescript/docs/engine/player.md

 `invulnerable`: boolean.

 If set to `true`, the player will be invulnerable to damage.
 It's like having an invisible shield that is permanent.
-The player may still be killed if crushed or by falling into a pit.
+The player may still be killed if crushed, by falling into a pit, by drowning, or by calling [kill](#kill).

 *Available since:* Open Surge 0.6.1